KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Method

 \subsubsection{CoNIC Dataset}

-The CoNIC dataset~\cite{conic} was released for the 2022 CoNIC Challenge and contains approximately 535,000 annotated nuclei sourced from 16 medical centres.
-The dataset consists of H\&E-stained images of size $256 \times 256$ pixels at $20 \times$ objective magnification, approximately 0.5 micron-per-pixel (mpp).
-It covers six cell types: epithelial cells, plasma cells, lymphocytes, neutrophils, eosinophils, and connective cells.
-The test set consists of 103,150 nuclei.
-For training, there are 4,981 patches of size $256\times256$ extracted at $20\times$ magnification.
-We performed 5-fold cross-validation to select the best model.
+The CoNIC dataset~\cite{conic} was released for the 2022 CoNIC Challenge and consists of H\&E-stained images for nuclei detection and classification collected from 16 medical centres.
+The images are of size $256\times256$ pixels at $20\times$ objective magnification (approximately 0.5 mpp).
+The dataset contains approximately 535,000 annotated nuclei across six cell types: epithelial cells, plasma cells, lymphocytes, neutrophils, eosinophils, and connective cells.

+We used the official training set for model development and performed 5-fold cross-validation to select the best model.
+Final benchmarking was performed on the official test set, which contains 103,150 annotated nuclei.